Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Introduction

 Spontaneous breaking of chiral symmetry is another interesting phenomenon of the low-energy QCD~\cite{Nambu1,Nambu2,Goldstone1,Goldstone2,Gross1,Kugo1}.
 When chiral symmetry is spontaneously broken, the NG (Nambu-Goldstone) boson that is the pion appears through the axial-vector current.
 The chiral condensate is an order parameter of chiral symmetry breaking and has a nonzero value, and the quarks obtain small masses.
 Once the quarks obtain the masses, the pion obtains the mass from the assumption of PCAC~\cite{Weinberg1}.

 The instanton~\cite{Belavi1} is a configuration of QCD that breaks chiral symmetry~\cite{Dyakonov6,Shuryak2}.
-The instanton model demonstrates that in the instanton vacuum, the effective mass of a quark is non-zero, and the massless pole of the NG boson appears as a pion; moreover, the chiral condensate and the pion decay constant are reasonably estimated from the number density of instantons and anti-instantons in the QCD vacuum~\cite{Dyakonov1,Dyakonov2,Dyakonov3,Dyakonov4}.
+The instanton model demonstrates that in an instanton vacuum, the effective mass of a quark is nonzero, and the massless pole of the NG boson appears as a pion; moreover, the chiral condensate and the pion decay constant are reasonably estimated from the number density of the instantons and anti-instantons~\cite{Dyakonov1,Dyakonov2,Dyakonov3,Dyakonov4}.

-These magnetic monopoles and instantons in the QCD vacuum are strongly tied to each other and are closely related to quarks and gluons in the QCD vacuum.
+These magnetic monopoles and instantons are strongly tied to each other and are closely related to quarks and gluons.
 We suppose that the mechanism of color confinement and the spontaneous breaking of chiral symmetry are connected through magnetic monopoles and instantons.
-Investigating the relations among the magnetic monopoles, instantons, quarks, and gluons by phenomenological calculations is challenging because of the strong interaction in the low-energy region of the QCD.
-On the other hand, it is fascinating to demonstrate the effects of magnetic monopoles and instantons on physical quantities that can be detected by experiments.
+On the one hand, investigating the relations among the magnetic monopoles, instantons, quarks, and gluons by phenomenological calculations is challenging because of the strong interaction in the low-energy region of the QCD.
+On the other hand, demonstrating the effects of magnetic monopoles and instantons on physical quantities that experiments can detect is fascinating.
 Therefore, we first carry out lattice gauge theory simulations and investigate the effects.

-In lattice gauge theory, various kinds of research on monopoles and instantons have already been attempted.
+In lattice gauge theory, various kinds of research on monopoles and instantons have already been attempted~\cite{Bornyakov1,Sasaki1,Sasaki2,Kitahara2}.
 However, fermions that do not preserve chiral symmetry have been mainly used as quarks.

-Accordingly, we carry out numerical calculations using overlap fermions~\cite{Ginsparg1,Neuberger1,Neuberger2,Lusher1,Chandrasekharan1} that preserve the exact chiral symmetry in lattice gauge theory and quantitatively demonstrate the monopole and instanton effects in QCD on chiral symmetry breaking and hadrons.
+Accordingly, we carry out numerical calculations using the eigenvalues and eigenvectors of the overlap Dirac operator that preserves the exact chiral symmetry in lattice gauge theory~\cite{Ginsparg1,Neuberger1,Neuberger2,Lusher1,Chandrasekharan1} and quantitatively demonstrate the monopole and instanton effects in QCD on chiral symmetry breaking and hadrons~\cite{DiGH3,Hasegawa2,Hasegawa3}.
+The primary purposes of this study are to inspect the influences of the finite lattice volume and discretization on the observables and quantitative relations that we have obtained in our previous research and to derive the interpolated results at the continuum limit.